Eli10/Capstone-FN/READme.md

 - Change URI variable to proper local database url with correct password Ex) bolt://neo4j:1234@127.0.0.1:7687

-2) For users_service folder
+2) For user_service and review_service folders
 - Uncomment code in app.py if commented out
 - Keep heroku code commented out in Users.py
 - Make sure user and pass parameter are correct in Users.py

+3) Run apis for all 4 services in their respective folders
+- users -> python3 app.py
+- reviews -> python3 app.py
+- map -> go run main.go
+- restaurant -> go run main.go

-3) In the api-gateway folder
+4) In the api-gateway folder
 - Run node index.js to start service
 - URL is http://localhost:3000
 - Make all endpoint requests to that URL not to specific services